 There are plenty of benefits associated with a fresh cooked food diet.
 Your dog will be eating all-natural food that isn’t highly processed.
-With a fresh cooked food diet, your dog will experience benefits like increased energy levels, lower risks of disease and illnesses, cleaner teeth, better digestion, and even less body odour.
+Fresh cooked food diets, are perfect for picky eaters and dogs wth sensitive stomachs.
+They are also highly digestible and contain a great balance of protein, lipids, vitamins and minerals.

 What is Fresh Cooked Dog Food Made From?

 A fresh cooked food diet typically consists of human-grade meat (that has been gently cooked), fresh fruits and vegetables.
 This type of diet is much healthier for your dog and lowers there risk of being malnourished or exposed to food pathogens like with raw diets.
 You will also save on veterinary bills over the long term since you are feeding your dog such high-quality and nutrient-rich food.

 One big advantage to feeding your dog a cooked food diet made from fresh ingredients is that you won’t have to worry about dangerous bacteria.
 This type of dog food is cooked at temperatures that safely kill the dangerous pathogens without sacrificing the nutrients in the food.
 You can even purchase fresh dog food recipes that are specifically formulated for your pup based on their size and breed.